Obama urges united riposte to Russia for "destabilising" Ukraine

 The observers, from Germany, Sweden, Denmark, Poland and the Czech Republic, are accused by their captors of spying for NATO and using the OSCE mission as a cover.

 Vyacheslav Ponomaryov, de facto mayor of Slaviansk, told reporters on Saturday: "They were soldiers on our territory without our permission.
 Of course they are prisoners."
 He said the separatists were ready to exchange the captured monitors for fellow rebels now in the custody of the Ukrainian authorities.
-An OSCE delegation seeking the observers' release arrived for talks with Ponomaryov on Sunday.
+"Prisoners have always been coins to exchange during times of war.
+It's an international practice," he said.

-Earlier, the leader of the detained observers said all the group were in good health, but they were anxious to be allowed to go home soon.
+European capitals condemned the detention of the observers and issued demands for them to be released immediately.
+In Kiev, the government said one of the group was ill and needed urgent medical attention.

-"We have no indication when we will be sent home to our countries," Colonel Axel Schneider told reporters as armed men in camouflage fatigues and balaclavas looked on.
-"We wish from the bottom of our hearts to go back to our nations as soon and as quickly as possible."
+The OSCE sent more observers on Saturday to seek the release of those detained in Slaviansk, but there was no word on whether that mission had made contact with the rebels.
+Russia, an OSCE member, said it would do what it could to help get the observers released.

-He was denied entry into the regional governor’s office, which is occupied by pro-Russian separatists.
-Outside, Khodorkovsky engaged in debate with a small cluster of pro-Russian protesters, trying to persuade them that armed protest was not the right way for them to achieve their objective of seceding from Kiev.
+Russia has threatened to cut off gas to Ukraine, which would have a knock-on effect on customers further west because many pipelines transit the country.

-Once Russia's richest man, Khodorkovsky has made Switzerland his base since he was freed by Russian President Vladimir Putin after serving 10 years in prison for fraud and tax evasion.
+Slovakia said on Saturday it had reached an agreement with Ukraine on opening up limited reverse flows of natural gas from central Europe to Ukraine.
+[ID:nL6N0NI0HU]

-(Additional reporting by Tatyana Makeyeva in Donetsk, Ukraine, Natalia Zinets in Kiev, Nigel Stephenson and Lidia Kelly in Moscow, and Kylie MacLellan in London; Writing by Christian Lowe; Editing by Giles Elgood)
+(Additional reporting by Maria Tsvetkova in Donetsk, Ukraine, Natalia Zinets in Kiev, Nigel Stephenson and Lidia Kelly in Moscow and Andrius Sytas in Vilnius; Writing by Christian Lowe; Editing by Giles Elgood)

 MUMBAI For Grishma, an Indian software designer, President Donald Trump's review of the visa programme for bringing highly skilled workers into the United States comes at a bad time.